 How PensionBee plans invest your money

 While all of PensionBee’s pension plans are diversified, each plan invests in a different mix of assets from stocks, shares and cash to property and commodities.
 There are several investment location options too.
 Here’s how three of our plans are structured:

 - Tracker Plan

-The Tracker Plan is a simple plan that invests the majority of your money in global shares, with the rest going to bonds and cash.
+The Tracker Plan is a simple plan that invests the majority of your money in global shares, with the rest going to bonds.
 It’s managed by State Street Global Advisors and investments are located mostly in the UK, followed by North America, Europe (excluding the UK), Asia Pacific (excluding Japan) and Japan.

 - Tailored Plan

-The Tailored Plan is our most popular plan and invests your money differently as you get older, moving your money to safer assets as you near retirement.
+The Tailored Plan is our default plan and invests your money differently as you get older, moving your money to safer assets as you near retirement.
 It’s managed by BlackRock and is predominantly invested in global shares, with some going to bonds, property and commodities.
 Geographically this plan invests primarily in North America, with the rest of your investments split across a mix of territories.

 - Future World Plan